lu-pl/gndentr/README.md

 GND EntR provides a general GNDEntityResolver class and also a small Command Line Interface.

-### GNDEntityResolver Example
+### GNDEntityResolver

-GNDEntityResolver resolves named entities (e.g. person names) against the GND API and constructs an rdflib.Graph instance based on the GND result set(s).
+GNDEntityResolver resolves named entities (e.g. person names) against the GND API and constructs an rdflib.Graph instance based on the GND result set(s) fetched from the API call.

 Parameters:

-* entities: For each element in entities a request is sent to the GND API matching against 'variantName' (API query strings can be controlled by overriding `GNDEntityResolver._get_gnd_json` and providing an appropriate `params` parameter).
+* **entities**: For each element in entities a request is sent to the GND API matching against 'variantName' (API query strings can be controlled by overriding `GNDEntityResolver._get_gnd_json` and providing an appropriate `params` parameter).
-* predicates: Predicates of the GND result set(s) are only transferred to the graph if present in the predicates argument.
+* **predicates**: Predicates of the GND result set(s) are only transferred to the graph if present in the predicates argument.
-* limit: allows to control the maximum number of query result set members *per result set* that get transferred to the graph.
+* **limit**: Allows to control the maximum number of query result set members *per result set* that get transferred to the graph.

 ```python
 from gndentr import GNDEntityResolver